robrix/Postmodern-Programming/Postmodern Programming.md

 Maybe you said to yourself: Why does autolayout have to make it so hard to just set the view’s frame?
 This was so easy with autoresizing masks!
 Why does autolayout have to make everything so complicated?

 To be clear: this feeling is totally justified.
-It _was_ easy with autoresizing masks.
+It really _was_ easy with frames and autoresizing masks.
 It really _is_ less easy with autolayout.
 But what does that mean, _precisely_?

 There’s an interesting contrast to be drawn between _simplicity_ and _ease_.
 I am hardly the first to make this distinction, but I’d like to talk about it in terms of counting.